-A spokesperson from the Russian LGBT Network told International Business Times UK that the organization can corroborate Novaya Gazeta's report, though it's unknown how many of those killed were LGBTQ people.
+A spokesperson from the Russian LGBT Network told International Business Times UK that the organisation can corroborate Novaya Gazeta's report, though it's unknown how many of those killed were LGBTQ people.

 "As far as we know, the information in the Novaya Gazeta regarding 27 people being killed is true," the representative said.
 "With regards to the sexual orientation of those killed, as far as we know there are homosexual people in this list, but not all of them at all."

 Novaya Gazeta's report says that the alleged victims were not formally arrested, and were executed in extra-judicial killings in January.

 In addition to the report, activists have come forward to claim that the human rights abuses against LGBTQ people in Chechnya remains ongoing.

 Enrique Torre Molina, a communications manager at LGBTQ rights organisation All Out, told Pink News that Chechens have contacted the Russian LGBT Network hotline to say that arrests are still being made.

 “Over 100 men were hunted down, arrested, imprisoned, and tortured by state authorities, because they were believed to be gay," Molina said in a statement to Pink News.
 "At least 6 were murdered.
 Others were returned to their families barely alive, with their captors encouraging relatives to carry out honour killings."